The $99 Fertility Test

 - Approximately one week later you will have your results in a detailed, easy to understand report, and you will have a follow up phone consultation to review it with the fertility doctor

-* promotion is not valid with a 60-minute free consultation.
+* promotion is not valid with a 60-minute consultation.
 A 15-minute call will be scheduled to review your fertility test results with our fertility specialist

 Common Fertility IQ Testing

 If you are on birth control pills and have regular cycles, the blood tests are still between day 2-4 of your cycle.
 If you are on pills and don’t have a regular period, it should be scheduled 4-5 days after the last active pill.